 Our bodies can get their daily requirement of nutrients from the food we eat.
-Some of the best sources of vitamins for wellness are fruits, vegetables, nuts, poultry, meat, dairy products, and seeds.
+Some of the best sources of vitamins for wellness are fruits, vegetables, nuts, poultry, meat, dairy products, and seeds for your health.

 Seeds are the complete package of nutrients, vitamins, minerals, fiber, protein and antioxidants.
 They are rich in essential monounsaturated and polyunsaturated fats.
 These are known as “healthy fats.”
 Consuming seeds on a regular basis helps keep your blood pressure, sugar and cholesterol in check.